CccrizzZ/ccpd-qa-app/README.md

 ### Personal Dashboard
 - Overview of past inventory.
+- Sorting and filtering function for inventory table.
 - Update or delete incorrect inventory info.

 ### SKU Lookup
 - Query information for single inventory item by sku.
+- Include image thumbnail in result
 ---